mrworf/photoframe/README.md

 # installation

-First, install your favorite debian distro (recommend minibian, https://minibianpi.wordpress.com/ ) and make sure it's up-to-date by issuing
+First, install your favorite debian distro (recommend minibian, https://minibianpi.wordpress.com/ )

+NOTE!
+Photoframe requires about 1GB of storage due to all dependencies.
+If you're using minibian, please see https://minibianpi.wordpress.com/how-to/resize-sd/ for instructions on how to resize the root filesystem.

+Make your distro of choice is up-to-date by issuing

 `apt update && apt upgrade`

 Once done, we need to install all dependencies

-`apt install raspi-config git fbset python python-requests python-requests-oauthlib python-flask imagemagick python-smbus`
+`apt install apt-utils raspi-config git fbset python python-requests python-requests-oauthlib python-flask imagemagick python-smbus`

 Next, let's tweak the boot so we don't get a bunch of output